barluq/geodata-sampler/README.md

-# Geodata Sampler (pre-alpha)
+# Geodata Sampler (pre-alpha-testing)
 Generates sample data with spatial context for future testing.

 ## Install and Run (general localy)
 1. Clone this repository
-2. Install Python (version by `Pipfile`) and Pipenv
+2. Install PIP, Python (version by `Pipfile`) and Pipenv
 3. Open terminal in repository folder
 4. Run `pipenv install --dev`
-5. Run `jupyter lab`

-## Install and Run (vscode localy)
-1. Clone this repository
-2. Install Python (version by `Pipfile`) and Pipenv
-3. Open repository folder in vscode
-3.
-4. Run `pipenv install --dev`
+5. Run `pipenv shell`
-5. Run `jupyter lab`
+6. Run `jupyter lab`

+Also possible to run as Docker DevContainer or with VSCode Jupyter and Python extensions.

-To setup jupyter kernel in dev container: `python -m ipykernel install --user --name=geodata-sampler-env --display-name="Python (geodata-sampler)"`
+Info: To setup jupyter kernel in dev container: `python -m ipykernel install --user --name=geodata-sampler-env --display-name="Python (geodata-sampler)"`